lukeswitz/BLE-RemoteID-to-mesh/README.md

-# BLE Drone Remote ID to Meshtastic with Mesh-Mapper API 📡
+# WiFi & BT 4/5 Drone Remote ID 📡

-Minimal **BLE-based** Drone Remote ID Scanner
+*Meshtastic alerts with Mesh-Mapper API*

-This project is a minimal scanner for BLE-based Drone Remote ID based on modified firmware supporting **OpenDroneID**.
-It runs on an **ESP32‑C6** (tested with the **Xiao ESP32‑C6** board) and sends parsed messages over a custom UART to a serial mesh network.
+This project is a dual-core scanner for WiFi and BT-based Drone Remote ID based on modified firmware supporting **OpenDroneID**.
+It runs on an **ESP32‑S3** (tested with the **Xiao ESP32‑S3** board) and sends parsed messages over a custom UART to a serial mesh network.

 <img src="eye.png" alt="eye" style="width:50%; height:25%;">